geirawsm/picol/README.md

-# piccol
+# picol
-piccol (pronounced "pickle") is a Python script to fetch the ten most used colors in an image and present the hex colors.
+picol (pronounced "pickle") is a Python script to fetch the ten most used colors in an image and present the hex colors.

 &nbsp;